How to Make a Pallet Herb Planter

 Step 6 - Add Soil

-You're now ready to start adding the soil to your herb planter!
-Take a small trowel and slowly half fill each compartment with soil.
-Water the soil if it's dry to prepare for planting your herbs.
+You're now ready to add soil to your herb planter!
+Using a small trowel, begin by half-filling each compartment with soil.
+If the soil feels dry, give it a light watering to create the ideal environment for planting your herbs.

 Step 7 - Get Planting!